mdn/insights/README.md

 ## Deploying

 Jenkins is used for building and pushing the dist/ directory to staging.
-Changes can be pushed to the `stage-push` branch to kick of the build and deployment to staging.
+Changes can be pushed to the `stage-push` branch to kick off the build and deployment to staging.
 See the `Jenkinsfile` in the root of this repo.

 ## Workflow